Mc-Clayn/netradiowot-ru/README.md

-﻿**NetRadioWOT Radio** This is a modification for the game "World Of Tanks" which allows you to listen NetRadioWOT radio directly ingame
+﻿**NetRadioWOT Radio** This is a modification for the game "Mir Tankov" which allows you to listen NetRadioWOT radio directly ingame

  **Author: poliroid**